JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 $ wget https://github.com/microsoft/AirSim/releases/download/v1.3.1-linux/TrapCam.zip.002
 $ wget https://github.com/microsoft/AirSim/releases/download/v1.3.1-linux/Zhangjiajie.zip
 ```
-Note that `TrapCam` is split into two files that need to be concatenated before unzipping
+Note that `TrapCam` is split into two files that need to be concatenated into one before unzipping
 ```
 $ cat TrapCam.zip.00* > TrapCam.zip
 ```

 ### Run a precompiled environment

-Use an environment, e.g. `Africa.zip`, by navigating to the folder where it was downloaded and running
+Use an environment, e.g. `Africa.zip`, by navigating to the download folder, unzipping, and running it
 ```
 $ unzip Africa.zip -d Africa
 $ cd Africa